Are you planning to file for divorce?

-Our family law attorneys can assist with all aspects of your divorce, including:
+Our lawyers can assist with all aspects, including:

 - Initial paperwork

 What to Expect When You File for Legal Separation

 When you choose our law firm to handle your separation, the first thing we will do is discuss what you can expect as you make your way through the process.

 Whether you file for an uncontested divorce (called a "decree upon affidavit" in Colorado Springs) or a contested one:

 - You can file for an uncontested divorce if you and your party agree on terms for all-related processes, such as property division, child custody and support, alimony, etc.

 - If you and your spouse disagree on any aspect of your separation, you must instead file for a contested divorce.

 However, if one party engages in behavior that facilitates separation, such as domestic violence or substance abuse, the judge will factor those acts into their ruling.

 Additionally, if you wish to file for an uncontested divorce, you and your spouse must have developed and signed agreements determining how you wish to divide property, handle child custody and support, and deal with spousal support.

 In a judicial separation, there are two parties.
 The petitioner is the individual who files, while the other spouse acts as the respondent.

 To file for an uncontested divorce:

 - The petitioner must submit an "Affidavit for Decree Without Appearance of Parties" to their county district court clerk's office.
 They can also file a joint petition detailing the terms of separation they agreed on with their spouse.
 This essentially waives the rights of both parties to engage in a litigated separation.

 - The petitioner must then serve their spouse with a notice of the divorce through a third party individual such as a sheriff or process server.
-However, if parties file for divorce as co-petitioners, neither needs to serve the other.
+However, if parties file as co-petitioners, neither needs to serve the other.